 Expanding Audiences Scholarships

 A strategic goal of NMEA is to increase the number of members who represent and/or educate underrepresented minorities including, but not limited to people of color, indigenous people, island people, international communities, inland areas, and English-language learners.
 In 2009, the NMEA Board of Directors recommended that the Expanding Audience Committee establish a program to recruit and assist individuals from groups underrepresented in science, or those who serve under-represented or under-served audiences, to help facilitate the realization of that goal.
 The intent is to support qualified individuals to share their expertise, experiences and perspectives through active participation in NMEA Annual Conferences and the creation of a product that will benefit the larger marine and aquatic education community.
 Current or past NMEA members are not eligible for this scholarship.
 Any current NMEA member may nominate an interested candidate for the scholarship.
 Self-nominations are also encouraged and welcome.
-Use either of these forms to submit a nomination > PDF format or Word format
+Use this form to submit a nomination > Word format

 See a list of past recipients and their related projects.

 Traditional Knowledge Scholarship